injective-dev/snippets-inj/README.md

 - A new top-level directory containing:
   - Your code example
   - A `README.md` file
-- Upadte the "snippets" section in this top-level `README.md` to link to your subdirectory.
+- Update the "snippets" section in this top-level `README.md`
+  - Add a link to the new subdirectory

 ## Licence